ZachTapia/pomodoro/README.md

 Live at: [https://pomodoit.now.sh/]()

 PomoDo-it is a productivity timer built using React.js (Hooks) and Next.js.
 PomoDo-it implements the [Pomodoro Technique](https://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730) to boost productivity and focus.
-When faced with a large task or series of tasks PomoDo-it breaks down the work into short focused sprints (called "pomodoros").
-Small pauses occur in beteen pomdoros providing the user a break.
-This method trains the brain to effectively concentrate for a short interval which increases the user's consistency in achieving small tasks, while maintaing focus over a longer period of time.
+When faced with a large task or series of tasks, PomoDo-it breaks down the work into short focused sprints (called "pomodoros").
+Small pauses occur in between pomodoros providing the user a break.
+This method trains the brain to effectively concentrate for a short interval which increases the user's consistency in achieving small tasks, while maintaining focus over a longer period.

 ## New Features!